Robert Lee Wolverton

 All were silent for two minutes as the men were left, each with his individual thoughts.
 Then the colonel ordered, "Move out."

 A few hours later, Robert Wolverton was killed by German machine gun fire in an orchard outside Saint-Come-du-Mont, Normandy, France.
 According to Ed Shames, Wolverton sustained "162 bullet holes and bayonet wounds" due to German troops using him as target practice.
-Of the paratroopers in his plane, 5 were killed (including Wolverton), 7 were captured (some later escaped) and 3 successfully fought on.
+Of the paratroopers in his plane, five were killed (including Wolverton), seven were captured (some later escaped) and three successfully fought on.

 Background

 Born in Elkins, West Virginia, Wolverton graduated from the United States Military Academy with a B.S. degree on June 14, 1938.
-His October 3, 1940 promotion to first lieutenant was made permanent on June 14, 1941.
+His October 3, 1940, promotion to first lieutenant was made permanent on June 14, 1941.
 Wolverton was temporarily advanced to lieutenant colonel on January 18, 1943.

 Legacy

-Monument dedication at Saint-Come-du-Mont, Normandy, France.
+On June 9, 2014, a monument was dedicated to Wolverton at Saint-Côme-du-Mont, Normandy, France.
 After the war, his remains were returned to the United States and interred at the West Point Cemetery on October 11, 1948.